pjht/os/README.md

 Installing GRUB on:

 1. Ubuntu.
 GRUB is already installed.
+2. Arch.
+If you have choses GRUB as your bootloader, run `sudo pacman -S dosfstools libisoburn` as arch by default does not have the necessary tools for grub-mkrescue to work, otherwise run `sudo pacman -S grub dosfstools libisoburn`
-2. Another linux distro.
+3. Another linux distro.
 GRUB is likely already installed, but if it is not, you will need to use your distribution's package manager to install GRUB.
-3. Mac.
+4. Mac.
 You will need to install Homebrew, then install the formula i386-elf-grub.

 ### Building the cross-compiler